Alngith dialect

 Alngith is considered to be a dialect of Thaynakwith, a language spoken on Western Cape York in the Weipa area taking in Albatross Bay and Mission River.
 The traditional language area of Thaynakwith includes landscape within the local government boundaries of Weipa Town Council and the Shire of Cook.

 The word Nje 'alan means 'good day'.

+Phonology

+The two dialects of Alngith and Linngithigh have the same sound inventory.